 The purposes, powers and capacity of municipalities are regulated by the Municipal Government Act (MGA).
-The Alberta Government recently passed several amendments to the MGA, and a new Act came into force on October 31, 2024.
+The Alberta Government recently passed several amendments to the MGA, and a new Act came into force in early 2025.

 The general duties of Councillors are outlined in the MGA, as follows: